harshitayadavv/Helix/readme.md

 ---

 <div align="center">
-<sub>Built with ❤️ by Harshita — Helix is not just a project.
+<sub>Built with ❤️ — Helix is not just a project.
 It's a platform.</sub>
 </div>